Dry macular degeneration

 Before your appointment:

-• List all medications, vitamins and supplements you take, including the doses.
+- List all medicines, vitamins and supplements you take, including the doses.

-• What changes in my symptoms warrant calling you?
+- What changes in my symptoms should I call you about?

 What to expect from your doctor